 How long is the season?

 The football season typically runs from early September through mid-November.
 Our performance responsibilities depend on how many home games there will be in any given year, plus whether or not the Sycamore football team makes the playoffs (and whether we host a playoff game).
 Last year our season ended 21 November.
-This year, our season ends 5 November (unless we make the playoffs).
+This year, our season ends 11 November (unless we make the playoffs - a rare occurrence around here).

 When and where does the band rehearse?

 The Marching Sycamores rehearse at Kennedy Field, on the corner of 8th Street and Spruce.
-We rehearse Mondays, Wednesdays, and Fridays, from 3:10pm to 5:10pm.
-If a rehearsal is rained out, the Winds and Percussion meet in Rm.
-159 of the Landini Center for the Performing Arts (the Rehearsal Hall), and the Guard meets at the North Gym or Tilson Auditorium.
+We rehearse Mondays, Wednesdays, and Fridays, from 3:15pm to 5:15pm.
+If a rehearsal is rained out, the Winds and Percussion meet in CRH (Rm.
+159 of the Landini Center for the Performing Arts), and the Guard meets at the North Gym or Tilson Auditorium.
 Some of these locations may be modified depending on other departmental needs.

 Does the band travel?

 Sometimes.
-We did not travel last year, but are seeking to re-start the tradition of traveling to an away game in the region.
+We did not travel last year, but are seeking to re-start the tradition of traveling to an away game in the region, depending on funding from Athletics or the Administration.

 If I'm in marching band in the fall, is it expected that I am a part of basketball band in the spring?